What Makes for Effective Environmental Education?

 - Is science-based.

 - Reflects current research and associated literature.

-- Includes breadth from local to global communities.
+- Includes breadth from local to global communities and is culturally relevant.

 - Is multidisciplinary integrating ecology, sociology, geography, biology, civics, history, economics, etc.

 - Incorporates real world situations in which to apply academics.

 Uses effective methods:

 - Occurs out in the environment, engages learners directly with environments being studied.

 - Uses formal and non-formal educational resources for learners of all ages.